Sen. Chuck Schumer meets with President Trump amid budget logjam after White House blasts 'Schumer Shutdown'

 There seemed to be some wiggle room appearing from Schumer late Thursday, tweeting that he would support a “clean” continuing resolution for a few days, giving lawmakers some breathing room to do a broader deal on CHIP, DACA and military funding.

-Fox News’ Chad Pergram, Mike Emanuel, Kristin Brown, John Roberts and The Associated Press contributed to this report.
+Fox News’ Chad Pergram, Mike Emanuel, Kristin Brown, Serafin Gomez, John Roberts and The Associated Press contributed to this report.